An ergonomist lists different health factors that can make us feel good around the office

 2. A pleasant sound environment

-Some things can have a negative effect on good working atmosphere such as disturbing noise.
-It's not just work that suffers, the increased effort to stay focused may cause strain in the neck and shoulders and may also cause headaches.
-The solution is to furnish working areas with soft materials such as screens, upholstered furniture, mats and sound absorbents in the ceiling and walls, all to block and absorb the sounds in the room.
+Few things affect work peace as negatively as disturbing noises.
+And it's not just the work itself that suffers, tensions in the neck and shoulders, and headaches also follow the increased effort to maintain focus.
+The solution is to decorate with soft materials such as screens, upholstered furniture, carpets, and sound absorbents in ceilings and walls – all to block and absorb sound in the room.

-One tip is to create "quiet rooms" for more focused work and "talking rooms" for telephone calls and video meetings, ensuring that colleagues are not disturbed.
+One tip is to create "quiet rooms" for focused work and "chat rooms" for phone calls and video meetings – all to not disturb colleagues.

 A person sitting at a desk in a pleasant environment